How to use driver assist features safely

 Safety sensors may not respond ideally to all real-life situations.
 For example:

 - Lane departure sensors signal if you've drifted into another lane, but they may not recognize an icy patch, faded lane markers or sharp curves in the road.

 - Adaptive cruise control will increase or decrease your vehicle's speed based on the pace of traffic ahead, but it may not respond as quickly if another car suddenly cuts over into your lane.

 - Cameras with sensors can detect objects in your car's path — like small animals or pedestrians — but drivers may begin to rely on the sensors alone and be less inclined to check their surroundings.

-Take a look at the latest car safety features that new cars have available today.
-A combination of good driving skills and car safety features may help keep you and your family safe while you are on the road.
+Take a look at the latest car safety features that new cars have available.
+A combination of good driving skills and car safety features may help keep you and your family safe while on the road.